 - How often is interest charged

 Most lenders charge interest on a monthly basis, calculating the average monthly payment over the term so that all monthly payments are the same.
-Other mortgages might charge a daily interest, meaning that the monthly payments vary depending on the number of days in the month.
+Other mortgages might charge a daily interest, meaning the monthly payments vary depending on the number of days in the month.

 If your circumstances change, having flexibility around your mortgage payments can be really important.